Graduate Education

 Career Opportunities After Graduation

 Lighting is a multidisciplinary topic cutting across many fields.
-In the M.S. program, students learn a broad array of topics such as electronics, optics, thermomechanics, 3D printing, sensors, metrology, business, and entrepreneurship through classes such as Lighting Technologies & Applications, Lighting Workshop, Lighting Leadership, and in the execution of their final master's project.
+In the M.S. in Lighting program, students learn a broad array of topics such as electronics, optics, thermomechanics, 3D printing, sensors, metrology, business, and entrepreneurship through classes such as Lighting Technologies & Applications, Lighting Workshop, Lighting Design, Human Factors, and in the execution of their final master's project.
 This foundation allows students to seek employment not only in the lighting industry but also in semiconductors, electronics, software, 3D printing, and engineering companies.

 Our graduates have gone on to industry careers in technology, design, and manufacturing, as well as to Ph.D. research programs and medical school.
 A few of these companies include: